-The survey was carried out on 2nd May 2025
+The survey was carried out on 28th June 2024 by James Royston.

 The weather conditions; dry, visibility was unaffected.

 3 Data collection methods

 3.1 Methodology and data table key

 Tree height is calculated in metres from ground level to the highest point of the tree using a distance measure (eg a tape measure, a laser measure or measuring wheel depending on site conditions) and a clinometer.